 I was truly amazed by the results which I had observed with my nephews after a only few months of lessons with Neil Moore himself.
 All three actually loved their lessons.
 They were playing music that I knew should have taken years to learn – not months.
 I remember being shocked when I discovered their results were not unique, meaning other Simply Music® students were reproducing results that were just as amazing.
 They were playing mature sounding music – and not just playing in the middle part of the piano like new students usually do.
 I wondered what was going on?
 I looked into it closely and fell in love with the whole Simply Music® methodology.
 I wished I had learned this way, but decided I really wanted to show others this method.
 As Neil established residency, I became one of his first teachers to be trained in the United States.
 He taught me how to teach.

 After my first training, I moved from the Bay Area to Sacramento.
 I have seen this method grow and flourish.
 Currently, there are teachers in about half the states, in Australia, New Zealand, and Canada.

-I have maintained a full-time private practice now for 15 years in the Old Land Park area of Sacramento.
+I have maintained a full-time private practice now for almost 20 years in the Old Land Park area of Sacramento.
 I teach more than 50 students a week.
 Besides private lessons, I’ve also taught this method in private schools, to home schoolers, at local piano stores, and have performed introductory workshops sponsored by the Belle Cooledge Library, Sierra 2 Center, and the Hart Community Center.
 My students ages range from 6 to Seniors.
 Because of its continuing development and advances, I love introducing students to Simply Music probably more now then I did then when I first started.On Wednesdays and Thursdays, by appointment, I schedule free “Meet and Greets” for prospects.
 During those, we both discover if there’s a good match.
 These last about 45 minutes and are mandatory for everyone before signing up for lessons.